 Not everyone has the same opportunities for health.
-Opportunities for health are largely influenced by the everyday social and economic conditions of life.5 Most simply, we know that income alone is the single strongest predictor of health, and that health improves at every step up the income ladder.^{6,7}
+Opportunities for health are largely influenced by the everyday social and economic conditions of life.
+Most simply, we know that income alone is the single strongest predictor of health, and that health improves at every step up the income ladder.

 Income provides access to and improves experiences with nearly all other determinants of health.
 Adequate income removes barriers, stressors, and challenges to achieving health.
-On the other hand, poverty increases the risk of poor mental and physical health across the life course.
+On the other hand, poverty increases the risk of poor mental and physical health across the lifecourse.
+Lack of income reduces our ability to cope and makes healthy lifestyle choices more difficult in the face of the day-to-day challenges and crises of living in poverty.